amberframework/docs/guides/controllers/params.md

 The params object is not limited to one-dimensional keys and values.
 It can contain nested arrays and hashes.
 To send an array of values, append an empty pair of square brackets "[]" to the key name

-If you need get array of params from query:
+If you need to get an array of params from the query:

 ```text
 ?brand[]=brand1&brand[]=brand2&brand[]=brand3